valk/recon/README.md

 1. **Token-Accounting Middleware**: Logs the input/output tokens of all data being transmitted to `.mcp_token_metrics.json`.
 Token counts are computed using an offline-friendly, code-optimized length divisor mapping directly to standard LLM tokenizers.
 2. **Auto-Reindexing**: Applying successful mutations to any AST node automatically triggers code re-indexing to ensure dependencies, Flow-DAG edges, and references are always up-to-date.
+3. **Model-Agnostic Design**: Recon communicates purely via human-readable Markdown blueprints and plaintext code blocks.
+It does not store model-specific tokens or embeddings in its semantic database.
+This ensures that any LLM agent client (Claude, Gemini, GPT, DeepSeek, Llama) can connect, navigate, and edit code bases without needing any model-specific adapters.

 ---